ybieri/phantom_processing_platform/README.md

 This script finally just starts the processor and sensor for the user to interact with.

-Running `checksec` on the processor and sensor binaries shows that both are compiled for arm-32-little endian and are compiled without stack canaries.
+Running `checksec` on the processor and sensor binaries shows that both are compiled for arm-32 little endian and are compiled without stack canaries.
 This already hints at a buffer overflow.
 The other protections are enabled.
 ```bash
 $ checksec processor_arm sensor_arm
 [*] 'processor_arm'